© Eva Roefs

-Marzanna - study on women & time - Kaya Korabiowska-Dean / Frascati Producties
+Marzanna's Revolution - Kaya Korabiowska-Dean / Frascati Producties

-With this project, Kaya continues her ongoing exploration of female identity and transformation, this time focusing on cyclical metamorphosis and the inherent violence she perceives within it.
+With this project, Kaya continues her exploration of female identity and transformation, this time focusing on a feminine imagination of time and how it can be felt.

 About Kaya Korabiowska-Dean